The ‘Barbie’ bonanza continues at the box office, ‘Oppenheimer’ holds the No. 2 spot

 Seven days after Greta Gerwig’s “Barbie” and Christopher Nolan’s “Oppenheimer” conspired to set box office records, the two films held unusually strongly in theaters.
 “Barbie” took in a massive $93 million in its second weekend, according to studio estimates Sunday.
 “Oppenheimer” stayed in second with a robust $46.2 million.
 Sales for the two movies dipped 43% and 44%, respectably — well shy of the usual week-two drops.

 “Barbenheimer” has proven to be not a one-weekend phenomenon but an ongoing box-office bonanza.
 The two movies combined have already surpassed $1 billion in worldwide ticket sales.
-Paul Dergarabedian, senior media analyst for data firm Comscore, calls it “a touchstone moment for movies, moviegoers, and movie theaters.”
+Paul Dergarabedian, senior media analyst for data firm Comscore, call it “a touchstone moment for movies, moviegoers and movie theaters.”

 Following its year-best $162 million opening, the pink-infused pop sensation of “Barbie” saw remarkably sustained business through the week and into the weekend.
 The film outpaced Nolan’s “The Dark Knight” to have the best first 11 days in theaters of any Warner Bros. release ever.